t73liu/poe-arbitrage/README.md

 poe-arbitrage trade --items chaos,exa,gcp --capital 100,0,20
 ```

-Given `N` items, `arbitrage` makes `2 * (N choose 2)` number of API calls
+Given `N` items, CLI makes `2 * (N choose 2)` number of API calls
 to determine possible trading opportunities. `N choose 2` is the number of unique
-currency pairs.
+trading pairs.
 Often it is more profitable to trade to an intermediate
-currency rather than trading two curreitemsirectly.
+item rather than trading two items directly.

 Some suggestions to cut down the number of API calls is selecting popular
 items with a high stack size and high innate value.
 Since users may be